 On December 2, 2009, a member named dma from the website VGMdb (a website that focuses on video game music) brought attention to an article in Black & White Magazine.
-This interview was with Brad Buxer, a credited music composer for the Sonic 3 soundtrack.
+This interview was with Brad Buxer, a credited music composer for the Sonic 3 soundtrack and long-time collaborator with Michael Jackson.
 In this interview, Buxer confirms that the final release of Sonic 3 does contain at least one piece of work by Michael Jackson:

 According to this statement, Jackson did not wish to be credited by name in the game because he was unhappy with the quality of sound the Sega Mega Drive's Yamaha YM-2612 sound chip produced.
 Buxer's statement also confirms that the similarity between Jackson's "Stranger in Moscow" and Sonic 3's ending credits song are not a coincidence, and that the credits theme indeed uses chords originally composed by him and Buxer.
 This statement directly contradicts what another Sega employee, Roger Hector, claimed about Jackson's involvement.
 Scans of the interview can be found here.